'Yellow vest' protesters knock wind out of French business, economy

 Shops on the Champs Elysees and in the heart of Paris, including the Apple store and Dior and Chanel boutiques, had their windows smashed.
 Some others were looted.
 Prestigious Parisian department stores Printemps and Galeries Lafayette protectively shut their doors on Saturday afternoon.

-Luxury groups such as SMCP (SMCP.PA), Hermes (HRMS.PA) and LVMH (LVMH.PA), which are heavily dependent on foreign tourists visiting Paris during the Christmas season are likely to suffer, said Berenberg analysts in a report.
+Luxury groups such as SMCP, Hermes and LVMH, which are heavily dependent on foreign tourists visiting Paris during the Christmas season are likely to suffer, said Berenberg analysts in a report.

 The effect may extend through the holiday season.